Skip to main content

 Pay close attention to verify related Target-Maps to ensure the proper funding is applied after a Drafted financial is committed.

-👉Add-Delete-Edit Financials
+👉Add-Delete-Edit Elements

-Complete the Add Financial edit window, ensuring you add data to all three tabs as desired and save the financial.
+Complete the edit window, ensuring you add data to all three tabs as desired and save the financial.
 The color will be changed and the associated action will be represented on the tile.

 👉 Show/Hide Drafts